Team Semester Project

 Projects to Avoid

 The software assurance methods in this course apply quite broadly.
 Codebases based on C, C++, Python and Java generally have a better support of free tools for security analysis.
 But just the language used in the codebase should not limit your choices.
-What you should avoid are projects that fall into the categories below:
+Also, Generative AI is great a explaining and documenting code.
+This is particularly helpful with open source project.
+So what you should avoid are projects that fall into the categories below:

 Project Hall of Fame